First-Time Loan Borrower:

 The Perkins Master Promissory Note (MPN) is a document that authorizes CWU to credit the loan funds to your student account.
 To receive your loan funds you must sign the MPN the first time you are awarded a Perkins loan.
 After signing the MPN the first time you will not need to sign it again while attending CWU (unless the period exceeds 10 years).
 Note the Perkins MPN is different than the promissory note for any other federal direct loan and needs to be signed in addition to any other MPN.

-The Perkins Promissory Note will be available for you to sign in the CWU Student Accounts Office starting mid-September when you arrive on the Ellensburg campus for fall quarter classes.
-Please come to the Student Accounts Office in Barge Hall, Room 104.
+The Perkins Promissory Note will be available for you to sign in the CWU Financial Aid Office starting mid-September when you arrive on the Ellensburg campus for fall quarter classes.
+Please come to the Financial Aid Office in Barge Hall, Room 115.
 We are open Monday through Friday from 8 AM to 5 PM.

-Please contact Student Accounts at 509-963-3546 and we will mail the Perkins promissory note to you to complete and return through the mail.
-You may also email Student Accounts at email@example.com to request that the note be mailed to you.
+Please contact Financial Aid at 509-963-1611 and we will mail the Perkins promissory note to you to complete and return through the mail.
+You may also email Perkins questions to Financial Aid at PerkinsLoans@cwu.edu to request that the note be mailed to you.
 Please include your address so that the note is sent to the correct address.
 We will include a return envelope for your convenience in returning the form to our office.

 No. The promissory note cannot be faxed or emailed and we cannot accept faxed or emailed signed Perkins promissory notes.
 It must be returned to our office either in person or through the mail.

-Entrance counseling occurs when the student comes into the CWU Student Accounts Office to sign the Perkins Loan Master Promissory Note and information sheet.
+Entrance counseling occurs when the student comes into the CWU Financial Aid Office to sign the Perkins Loan Master Promissory Note, Disclosure Statement, and information sheet.
 Students also receive their Rights and Responsibilities and References Form.
 Any additional questions that the borrower has are answered at this time.

 Perkins borrowers enter a nine-month grace period after exit counseling.
 After the grace period has expired the borrower enters repayment with payments due to Central Washington University, Cashiers Office on the 1st working day of each month.
 The minimum monthly payment on a Perkins loan is $40, however the minimum can be greater than $40.00 depending on the amount borrowed.
 Your monthly statement will indicate the amount of your installment.

-Online - www.cwu.edu/student-accounts/online-payments Click on the link in the middle of the page for Non-Current Students.
+- Online - www.cwu.edu/student-accounts/online-payments Click on the link in the middle of the page for Non-Current Students.
 This takes you to the payment portal where you can enter the amount of your Perkins loan payment.
-Currently, a $3.00 non-refundable convenience fee is added to every transaction when paying online.
-This fee may change without further notice.

-Make sure to always include your name and student ID number with all payments!
+- Make sure to always include your name and student ID number with all your payments!